atulkamble/azure-serverless-project/README.md

-Awesome—let’s spin up a **complete Azure Serverless project** you can drop into a repo and deploy end-to-end.
+**complete Azure Serverless project** you can drop into a repo and deploy end-to-end.

 This builds a small **Inventory API** on **Azure Functions (Python)** with **Cosmos DB (serverless)** + a **Queue-triggered worker** + a **Timer cleanup**.
 Infra is via **Terraform**; deploy via **CLI** or **GitHub Actions**.